EBZebra/docs/edge/source/guide/setup.md

 If not upgrading, skip to step 3.

 1. **Backup any data stored in the C:\EnterpriseBrowser directory**; step 2 will cause it to be lost.
-2. To unstall, **select Start Menu > Enterprise Browser > Uninstall Enterprise Browser** and follow the prompts.
+2. To install, **select Start Menu > Enterprise Browser > Uninstall Enterprise Browser** and follow the prompts.
 3. **[Download Enterprise Browser](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=ssi/emb/downloads/EnterpriseBrowser_v1.2.9.0.msi) installation package** (.msi).
 4. **Launch the installer file**; accept the licence agreement and follow the other prompts.
 When the installation finishes, a screen will appear similar to the one below.
 5. **Click "Close" to quit the installer and launch Enterprise Browser**.
 (Be sure the 'Launch' box is checked).